-Based on my personal, informal and non-scientific test, screen mirroring with Chromecast works better than the wireless display on Android.
+Based on my personal, informal, and non-scientific test, screen mirroring with Chromecast works better than the wireless display on Android.
 This feature definitely has a very bright future.

-But I don’t think Google will drop wireless display (Miracast) in Android because more and more smart TVs will have better Miracast support.
+But I don’t think Google will drop the wireless display (Miracast) in Android because more and more smart TVs will have better Miracast support.

 Chromecast is excellent, but not everything.